 As noted above, Iranian political leaders frequently blame sanctions for medicine shortages in their country, but upon closer examination, corruption in the pharmaceutical industry emerges as the main culprit.
 State-funded, tax-exempt bonyads have taken over formerly private, successful pharmaceutical firms, diminishing competition and causing prices (and profits) to rise.

-The Supreme Leader banned the import of western COVID-19 vaccines in an effort to encourage domestic production to the benefit of Iranian companies—often companies with links to the Barkat Pharmaceutical Group, a SETAD subsidiary.
-This take-over is another instance in which the Supreme Leader and regime loyalists have consolidated control over the economy.
+In January 2021, the Supreme Leader banned the import of U.S. and U.K. COVID-19 vaccines in an effort to promote domestic production, primarily benefiting Iranian companies.
+Many of these companies have associations with the Barkat Pharmaceutical Group, a SETAD subsidiary.
+This situation is yet another instance in which the Supreme Leader and regime loyalists have consolidated control over the economy.
+It resulted in widespread inefficiency, evidenced by the fact that by the peak of the pandemic, only 3.5 million of Iran’s 80 million citizens had received the vaccine.
+Although Iran had one of the world's lowest vaccination rates during this period, allegations suggest that the government manipulated official statistics.

 President Ebrahim Raisi appointed numerous officials formerly implicated in corruption to his administration.
 Vice President Mohammad Mokhber, for example, was head of the corrupt Execution of Khomeini’s Order (EIKO), a bonyad known as Setad Ejraiye Farmane Hazrate Emam (SETAD) in Persian (discussed below).
 Minister of Roads and Urban Development Rostam Ghassemi is believed to have been involved in the Babak Zanjani embezzlement case, wherein regime insiders stole billions of dollars-worth of oil revenue.
 Then oil minister, Ghassemi “gave permission to Zanjani to sell oil, and… remained mum about the issue,” said Farideh Farhi, an Iran scholar.
 President Raisi himself led a corrupt institution, Astan Quds Razavi (AQR), for years before the Supreme Leader appointed him chief justice in 2019, and was a trustee of SETAD.
 He allegedly diverted funds from AQR to his 2017 presidential campaign, and used an AQR-owned newspaper to amplify his political message.